Course participants, please visit the following site for information regarding the course: https://crlsierra.github.io/radiocarbon2017/

-There is no participation fee; however, participants will be responsible for their own transportation costs to and from Jena.
+There is no participation fee; however, participants are responsible for their own travel and lodging arrangements.
 Lunch and coffee breaks will be provided.

 This class is the result of a collaborative effort between the W.M.
-Keck Carbon Cycle Accelerator Mass Spectrometer facility at the University of California, Irvine, and the Max-Planck-Institute for Biogeochemistry in Jena, Germany.
+Keck Carbon Cycle Accelerator Mass Spectrometer facility at the University of California, Irvine (UCI), and the Max-Planck-Institute for Biogeochemistry (MPI-BGC) in Jena, Germany.

 This course is based on the textbook: Radiocarbon and Climate Change: Mechanisms, Applications, and Laboratory Techniques, edited by E. Schuur, E. Druffel, and S. Trumbore.

 Carlos A. Sierra, Max Planck Institute for Biogeochemistry

 Susan E. Trumbore, Max Planck Institute for Biogeochemistry